andrewminerd/netduino_gps/README.md

 Use
 =====
-To use, simply create an Parser instance and feed it's `parse()` method bytes.
+To use, simply create a Parser instance and feed bytes to its `parse()` method.
 When the parse method returns true, a full sentence has been parsed and is available in the `cmd` property.
 The length of the command is available in the `offset` property.